When I see beginning writers trying to wrangle two (or more) protagonists, first I frown. Soon after, I mostly cringe.

 It is difficult to write two strong characters who keep their appeal throughout the story.
 Similar to the previous problem, sometimes the writer goes with whichever character is most convenient for the part of the story s/he’s writing.

 This, too, may work in exceptional cases.
-Look at Michael Mann’s The Insider, in which the Russell Crowe character starts and the Al Pacino character finishes the story.
+Look at Michael Mann’s The Insider, in which Russell Crowe’s character starts, and Al Pacino’s character finishes the story.

 I’m sure you know other examples of movies where it is done successfully by writers with experience.

-Schindler’s List starts off as the story of Itzhak Stern but soon Schindler takes over and becomes the hero of the story.
+Schindler’s List starts off as the story of Itzhak Stern, but soon Schindler takes over and becomes the hero of the story.
 In One Flew Over The Cuckoo’s Nest, McMurphy has a full (downward) journey before the chief takes over at the end.
-Although the story could have been told as such, in either film you can hardly speak of a dual journey.
+Although the story could have been told as such, in neither film you can speak of a dual journey.

 5. The two leads run in parallel, but they are disconnected.

 Although for most of the film Nemo and Marlin are not in the same scene, they are closely connected through plot (they want to reunite) and theme (they trigger each other’s needs).
-This is a terrific example of dual protagonist.
+This is a terrific example of a dual protagonist story.